JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getPaymentCount`

-Get the number of payments in the colony
+Get the number of payments in the colony.